Skip to content

 The Nodes panel shows the default agent types, plus any preconfigured data connectors or LLMs shared with your workspace.

-• Data connector nodes retrieve structured or unstructured data from approved external systems and make that data available to downstream nodes—most commonly LLMs or agents.
-They are typically used to ground model responses in trusted data sources.
+• Data connectors retrieve structured or unstructured data from external systems and pass it to downstream nodes — most commonly LLMs or agents — to ground responses in trusted data sources.
+Available nodes: Azure AI Search Retriever, HyDE Retriever, Multi-Query Retriever, Neo4j-Cypher, PostgreSQL Connector, Smart Retriever.

-• The Agent node performs goal-directed reasoning.
-Instead of executing a single fixed operation, this node can decide which steps to take at runtime, including invoking other nodes configured in tool mode.
-The Agent node is a central to more advanced agentic workflows and are covered in detail in Working with agents.
+• Agents perform goal-directed reasoning.
+Instead of executing a single fixed operation, the Agent node can evaluate context and decide which steps to take at runtime, including invoking other nodes dynamically.
+See Working with agents for details.

 Note

-If your admin has shared preconfigured integrations with your workspace, you’ll also see additional data connectors and LLMs listed.
-Preconfigured integrations are marked by icon.
-For more details, see Using integrations.
+If your admin has shared preconfigured integrations with your workspace, you’ll also see additional data connectors and LLMs listed in the panel.
+Preconfigured integrations are marked with a hub icon ().
+See Using integrations for details.

-You don’t need to use every category in a single workflow.
-Some workflows consist of a single model node, while others combine retrievers, agents, tools, and utilities into multi-step pipelines.
+You don't need to use every category in a single workflow.
+Some workflows consist of a single model node; others combine retrievers, agents, tools, and utilities into multi-step pipelines.

 Connecting nodes

-Connections define the execution order of your workflow and how data flows between steps.
-During execution, data moves from Start to End by following the connections between nodes.
+Connections define both the execution order of your workflow and how data flows between steps.
+During execution, data moves from Start to End by following the connections you define on the canvas.

-To connect nodes, drag from an output port of an upstream node and drop it onto an input port of a downstream node.
-The resulting connection defines both execution order and data dependency.
+Each node exposes input ports on the left (which receive data) and output ports on the right (which emit data).
+To connect two nodes, drag from an output port of an upstream node and drop it onto an input port of a downstream node.

-Once connected, the workflow executes sequentially along these paths, passing outputs from one node into the next.
+Once connected, the workflow executes sequentially along these paths, passing each node's output into the next.

 You don't need to connect every node to every other node—only define the paths required for the data and execution flow you want.